terryzhao127/tensorflow-windows-build-script/README.md

 * `-BuildCppProtoBuf` *Optional*

-    Denote it to build Protocol Buffer.
+    Denote it to build Protocol Buffer when building C++ API.

 * `-ReserveSource` *Optional*

     Denote it when you confirm that you have a **valid tensorflow repository** in `source` folder and do not want to re-clone it in the next building.

 * `-ReserveVenv` *Optional*

     Denote it when you confirm that you have a **valid virtual environment** in `venv` folder and do not recreate one.